-Between 1563 and 1763 Scotland was a country in flux and the resulting paranoia fuelled the Scottish Witch Trials.
+Between 1563 and 1763 Scotland was a country in flux and the resulting paranoia fueled the Scottish Witch Trials.

 Belief in witchcraft was common during the Middle Ages, but the leaders of the Catholic church were largely skeptical, seeing it as folklore rather than something sinister.
 Lawyers were only interested in cases were harm was alleged to have taken place and some high-profile political cases have been recorded including the case of John Stewart, Earl of Mar for allegedly using sorcery against his brother King James III in 1479.
 Cases like this were few in number.
 However, as Scotland was plunged into the turbulence of the Early Modern Era, attitudes began to change, new laws were formed, and Scotland found itself in the grip of several witch trials and hunts.